About Congenital Myotonic Dystrophy

 - weakened muscles; and,

 Diagnosis is confirmed though a diagnostic evaluation or genetic test.

-With no drugs approved for the treatment of DM1, patients are typically treated with drugs to address symptoms of the disease.
-Many patients also receive special education and speech and physical therapy.
+There are currently no approved therapies for CDM1 and patients are typically treated with drugs to address different symptoms of the disease.
+Many patients also receive support through special education and speech and physical therapy.

 Development & Clinical Trial Update

 AMO has initiated a phase 2 clinical study in the United Kingdom for AMO-02 (tideglusib) for the treatment of congenital myotonic dystrophy.
 This phase 2 exploratory study focuses on patients with congenital and juvenile onset myotonic dystrophy.
 This is the first sponsor-led clinical study evaluating an investigational therapy in this patient group as part of a development program.
 AMO Pharma is currently working to finalize plans for further global clinical trials.

 More information on the Phase 2 clinical trial for AMO-02 in congenital myotonic dystrophy can be found at https://clinicaltrials.gov/ct2/show/NCT02858908.

 There are several organizations available to provide information about myotonic dystrophy and the services available to help families:

 In addition, many countries now have patient registries for myotonic dystrophy.
 For additional information on resources and to access a DM family and patient registry, please visit: